mgechev/angularjs-style-guide/README.md

 #Filters

-* Name your filters with lowerCamelCase
+* Name your filters with lowerCamelCase.
 * Make your filters as light as possible.
 They are called often during the `$digest` loop so creating a slow filter will slow down your app.
+* Do a single thing in your filters, keep them coherent.
+More complex manipulations can be achieved by piping existing filters.

 #Services